cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

   jobs, as running larger jobs may impact the ability of everyone to use the cluster.
 For the same reason, data transfers (`cp`, `rsync`, etc.) should not be run on the head node.
+- Regularly check the resource usage of your jobs, as described in :ref:`p_usage_slurm_monitor`, and update your jobs to ensure that resource reservations match your needs, as described in .
+This is critical to ensure that you make effective use of the resources on Esrum.
-- Remember to be considerate to other users.
+- Be considerate to other users.
 For example, by limiting the number of jobs you are running simultaneously, so that other users can also run their jobs.
 We do not enforce hard limits on how many resources a single user can use, but please always consider :ref:`how busy the cluster is <s_monitoring_slurm>` before starting many or larger jobs.
-- Please remember to close interactive shells, notebooks, containers, and other processes that you have started via Slurm or the container system.
+- Remember to close interactive shells, notebooks, containers, and other processes that you have started via Slurm or the container system.
   Resources that you have reserved are not made available for other users until your tasks have finished.

 While it is our goal that everyone should be able to start smaller jobs in a reasonable amount of time, it is expected for larger jobs to be